New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 The previous sections suggest a procedure for building an invariant spherical shell.
 We denote by $p_0$ the isolated fixed point of $P=R_1J$ (or of $Q=R_1R_2R_3$ in the non-symmetric case).

 We say a pyramid $a;b,c$ surrounds $p_0$ provided $abc=123$ or $bca=123$.
 Note that if $a;b,c$ surrounds $p_0$, then so do all of its $P$-images.

-Now start with a set $\mathcal{P}$ of pyramids that all surround $p_0$, and force its faces to be paired (see section~\ref{sec:pairing}), and invariant (see section~\ref{sec:invariance}).
+Now start with a set $\mathcal{P}$ of pyramids that all surround $p_0$, and force its faces to be paired (see Section~\ref{sec:pairing}), and invariant (see Section~\ref{sec:invariance}).

-Consider the ridges of pyramids of $\mathcal{P}$ that lie only on one pyramid; then shift the corresponding triangle according to the rule in section~\ref{sec:cycles}; if the corresponding apex isometries braid to finite order, enlarge $\mathcal{P}$ to contain the corresponding shifted pyramid. \begin{hyp} The above process never fails (i.e. apex isometries always braid to some finite order), and at some finite stage we get a paired $P$-invariant shell $\mathcal{P}$, such that every ridge is on precisely two pyramids of the shell. \end{hyp} This may seem like a lot to ask, but this hypothesis holds in many cases (see section~\ref{sec:results}).
+Consider the ridges of pyramids of $\mathcal{P}$ that lie only on one pyramid; then shift the corresponding triangle according to the rule in Section~\ref{sec:cycles}; if the corresponding apex isometries braid to finite order, enlarge $\mathcal{P}$ to contain the corresponding shifted pyramid. \begin{hyp} The above process never fails (i.e. apex isometries always braid to some finite order), and at some finite stage we get a paired $P$-invariant shell $\mathcal{P}$, such that every ridge is on precisely two pyramids of the shell. \end{hyp} This may seem like a lot to ask, but this hypothesis holds in many cases, as discussed in Section~\ref{sec:results} below.
+In particular, see Theorem~\ref{braid-for-apex}.

-In order to obtain the condition that every ridge is on precisely two pyramids, we need to discard all flat pyramids, i.e. those of the form $a;b,c$ where $b$ and $c$ commute (see Remark~\ref{rk:flatpyramids}).
+In order to obtain the condition that every ridge is on precisely two pyramids, we need to discard all flat pyramids, i.e. those of the form $a;b,c$ where $b$ and $c$ commute; see Remark~\ref{rk:flatpyramids}.
+Such a pyramid collapses to a single triangle, which is also a lateral ridge of pyramids of the form $b;c,a$ and $c;b,a$.
+Since $b$ and $c$ commute these pyramids both satisfy the 123-rule.